amook-maxtc/pi-controller/README.md

 ## Dependencies

 1) [livox_ros_driver](https://github.com/Livox-SDK/livox_ros_driver)

+note: The livox_ros_driver and picontroller should be placed inside the same catkin workspace

 Note: livox_ros_driver has its own dependencies, and ROS Melodic was used for this project.
 2) [Rospy](http://wiki.ros.org/rospy)

 Note: Make sure to get the python3 version of rospy.
 ```
 sudo apt-get update